gicmo/docker-ohmage/README.md

 =============

 [ohmage server](https://github.com/ohmage/server) in a docker container
+NB: This is for the 3.0 branch of ohmage server.
+Use the ohamge-2.0 for 2.X.

 Following components need to be added before building:
-* sql.zip
-* webapp-ohmage-2.16-no_ssl.war
+* mongo.zip
-* MobilizeWeb-nossl.war
+* ohmage.war

-sql.zip is the sql folder from the ohmage-server repository zipped, and webapp-ohmage-2.16-no_ssl.war is the compiled server webapp, MobilizeWeb-nossl.war is the compiled gwt based frontend
+mongo.zip is the dev-setup/mongo folder from the ohmage-server repository zipped, and ohmage.war is the compiled server webapp ('dist' ant target)

 Building...
 ```shell